Json in Golang

 reader := strings.NewReader(jsonStream)

-Create a type of io.Reader
+Create a type of io.Reader using the

 strings package.